 Once you have completed the procedures at the reception centre, you have two options.
 Either you can stay in private accommodation, which you need to find and pay for yourself, or you can choose to be transferred to an accommodation centre.

 Accommodation centres are open facilities and are meant for asylum-seekers who cannot pay for their own accommodation and cost of living.
-You can live in an accommodation centre until a decision on your application for asylum is given to you.
+You can live in an accommodation centre until a decision on your application for asylum is effectively delivered to you.

 The staff of the Migration Office will check what is happening in your country and may ask you more detailed questions about the information you have given them.

-It may still happen that you are invited for yet another interview if more clarifications are needed.
-If you are not able to attend the interview, you should inform the Migration Office explaining the reasons of your unavailability.
+It may still happen that you are invited for yet an additional interview if more clarifications are needed.
+If you are not able to attend the interview, you should inform the Migration Office explaining the reasons of your unavailability

 Should you be afraid of giving information? ⬇